 Other Forms of Employee Ownership

-ESOPs are the most common kind of employee owned company in the US.
+ESOPs are the most common kind of employee-owned company in the US.
 However, the most common form in the world is the worker cooperative.
 These are companies that are governed democratically, with employees voting for the board of directors.
 Each employee receives one and only one voting share.
-There are over 400 worker cooperatives in the US, but just a handful in Minnesota.
+There are over 400 worker cooperatives in the US, but just a handful in Missouri.
 However, worker co-ops can be a great option for smaller companies or those who want to prioritize workplace democracy.
 Click here for more information on worker cooperatives.